Rules to Better Branding - 16 Rules

 Email signatures are a great way of adding some advertising and branding.
-You should always use a nice email signature for external emails .
-Internally, you shouldn't use any or just use a short one (just your name or initials).
+You should always use a nice email signature for external emails.
+Internally, you may use a short one (just your name or initials).

 Full email signatures are great when they have:

 - A little branding and advertising (can be a tagline or company news), so people know instantly who it is from